Credit unions are nonprofit organizations that provide members the same financial services as banks, but without the emphasis on making money.

-Most credit unions offer the same services and products as banks, such as mortgages, lines of credit, auto loans, checking and savings accounts, and the convenience of electronic banking and Automated Teller Machines (ATMs).
+Most credit unions offer the same services and products as banks, such as mortgages, lines of credit, checking and savings accounts, auto loans and the convenience of electronic banking and Automated Teller Machines (ATMs).
 Some larger credit unions even sell stocks and offer safe deposit box rentals.

 However, a credit union stands apart from traditional banks because it often can provide additional benefits to its members.
-Those may include lower fees, lower balance requirements, more competitive interest rates and less-stringent requirements for loans.

 Here are some potential benefits of credit unions:

-- Lower banking fees: Most credit unions offer lower fees on basic transactions, from ATM withdrawals to overdraft charges.
+- Lower Banking Fees – Most credit unions offer lower fees on basic transactions, from ATM withdrawals to overdraft charges.
 Many offer free checking as well.

-- Less-stringent loan qualifications: If you have a good credit history, you may have a better chance of securing a personal loan at a credit union, as they are in a better position to lend.
+- Less-Stringent Loan Qualifications – If you have a good credit history, you may have a better chance of securing a personal loan at a credit union, as they are in a better position to lend.
 Some credit unions also may be willing to work with you if you have a low credit score or extenuating circumstances, such as being self-employed or having a bankruptcy on your record.

-- Better customer service: Credit unions often outperform banks in customer service, giving members more time at the counter and more individual attention.
+- Better Customer Service –Credit unions often outperform banks in customer service, giving members more time at the counter and more individual attention.
 This is particularly important in lending, where tough, impersonal lenders and aggressive actions can lead to a lot of stress and fear on the part of the borrower.